max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

 ## Usage
 The input of the algorithm is a np.array with shape (N, ) where each element represents one electrode.
 Each element is a np.array with shape (m, ) that contains the spike times for each electrode.
-The spike times should be in units of ms. This code deals with data sampled at 20000Hz.
+The spike times should be in units of ms.
-Upsample or downsample your data into 20000Hz sample rate before feeding into the algorithm.

 Next, use the function automated_detection_propagation in the script automated_detection_propagation.py to extract the propagation signals in an array.
 ```python